 - Fry the Bori for around one minute and strain from the pan.

-- Fry potatoes until those turn golden in color.
+- Fry potatoes until they turn golden in color.

 - Do not remove potatoes from the pan